kosar/howto/TravelScanner_readme.md

 This guide will walk you through the process of setting up and running a Google Apps Script to scan travel-related emails, extract confirmation data, and populate a Google Sheets spreadsheet.

+### Problem Solved: Simplifying Travel Confirmation Tracking

+The Travel Email Scanner script provides an automated solution for tracking travel confirmations from various sources.
+It addresses the challenge of manually searching through emails to find important travel details, such as confirmation numbers and travel dates.
+By utilizing specific search queries and intelligent data extraction techniques, the script streamlines the process of aggregating and organizing travel-related information into a single, easily accessible Google Sheets spreadsheet.
+This solution saves time, reduces manual effort, and ensures that essential travel details are always at your fingertips.

 ### Step 1: Create a New Google Sheets Spreadsheet

 1. Open Google Drive (https://drive.google.com).